modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing/writing.md

 ### Shell mode (`;`)

-By pressing `;` you enter a terminal, where you can execute any bash command you want.
+By pressing `;` you enter a terminal, where you can execute any shell command you want.

 ```;shell-example
 echo "hello"